magwenelab/WeavePop/README.md

 ### Plotting

+This files are produced if you activate this module.

 | Path | Description |
 | :---------------- | ----: |
 | `01.Samples/plots/{sample}/depth_by_chrom.png` | Plot of depth metrics by chromosome and genome-wide. |